 All riders are required to strictly follow these safety rules:

-Failure to follow the above rules will result in the rider refusing to start the stage.
+Failure to follow the above rules will result in the rider not being allowed to start the stage.

-If necessary, for safety reasons, the organizer will also, via mobile phone, try to establish communication with riders.
+If necessary, for safety reasons, the organizer will also try to establish communication with riders via mobile phone,.

 Throughout the event, participants are required to follow the organizer’s and staff’s instructions.